Rice University logo

 The steps to complete the exam are as follows:

-3. Submit your essay for review, and
+3. Submit your essay for review, within the 3 hour time period

-4. Check your Rice e-mail to see that you have received verification of the receipt of your essay.
+4. Check your Rice e-mail to see that you have received verification of the receipt of your essay

 Evaluation of the CE